Skip to content

 • Providing project information according to the project template.

-• Mentoring students in the development process.
+• Guiding students in the development process.

-• Evaluating the student's development results.
+• Evaluating students' development results.

 The following open knowledge agreement projects are accepted in this program:

-6. Organizer's Statement
+8. Organizer's Statement

 • The organizer has no intellectual property claim for the development achievements of the students in this program;